-Contributed by: Emir Nurmansyah and Fina Hayu, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Serafina (Fina) Muryanti and Adya Sepasthika, ABNR Counsellors at Law

-- Approval of Conformity of Space Utilisation Activities: - Environmental Approval or Approval of Environmental Impact Analysis Documents (AMDAL); and - · Building Approval.
+- Environmental Approval or Approval of Environmental Impact Analysis Documents (AMDAL); and - · Building Approval.

 In the preparation and making of the AMDAL, the project company/IPP/owner of the asset must conduct public consultation and the relevant authority (ie, the Ministry of Environment and Forestry or its regional office) will conduct detailed review or assessment processes before it issues the Approval of AMDAL.